pszponder/template_node-ts/README.md

 ### Option 1: Create a new GitHub repository using the template

-Click on the `Use this template` button to create a new GitHub repository which will use the `template_node-ts` as a started for the new repository
+Click on the `Use this template` button to create a new GitHub repository which will use the `template_node-ts` as a starter for the new repository

 ### Option 2: Clone the Project and Reset Git History